serverless/blog/posts/2017-10-02-serverless-vs-containers.md

   - PhilippMuns
 ---

-Contrary to popular thought, FaaS and CaaS have some pretty important things in common.
+Contrary to popular thought, Functions-as-a-Service (FaaS) and Containers-as-a-Service (CaaS) have some pretty important things in common.

 You want a modern, future-proof architecture?
 They both have it.
 You want to build that slick architecture while also leveraging the latest innovations in distributed systems and large-scale application development?
 Yep, they both have that too.